laipn/company-fit/README.md

   - Weakness: Meritocracy [alone](https://gap.hks.harvard.edu/paradox-meritocracy-organizations) isn't enough.
 Ask for elaboration on what determines merit.

 **Question**: "Companies do not form strict meritorious hierarchies.
 For example HR is typically silo-ed from the rest of the company.
 In what situation should we consider creating that kind of vertical silo?"

+## Tech Debt Attitudes

+### Production philosophy

+**Question**: "When do you prefer to fail fast or fail open?"

+*Common answers*:
+- SREs generally should prefer to fail fast because failing early gives less time for an issue to spread
+- Failing open should generally only occur if you don't have any failure domains or failover systems to fall back to.
+This happens a lot in networking services.
+For example updating DNS services should generally fail open.

+**Question**: "How does your company use failure domains in production?"

+*Common answers*:
+- Red/blue push pipelines
+- Cloud regions

+### Dev philosophy

+**Question**: "Can you list a "favorite" language that you've used often but actually consider another language superior?"

+Background: A lot of "dinosaur" languages are popular only because of inertia.
+There's always new and upcoming languages are better for productivity but tech-debt means they are only used for new projects

+*Common answers*:

+- C++ is generally regarded as a very "bad" language by purists but is successful because of its legacy integration with C.
+- Java is also heavily used in the business sector for similar reasons but has been supplanted by golang in a lot of cases.
+The OOP of Java has actually proven detrimental.
+People at first preferred to use python in cases where OOP was too restrictive or golang when they needed the performance
+- Same is true for Rust vs C++